reif-is-a-foofie/42/README.md

-# 42 - Autonomous Intelligence Platform
+# MASTERPLAN 42 - Autonomous Intelligence Platform

-*Following the vision of a "digital organism capable of reasoning and acting without constant human supervision"*
+*42 aims to evolve into a digital organism capable of reasoning and acting without constant human supervision*

+## 🧠 **Vision**

+The design borrows from the human body: `42.un` handles sensors, a reflex layer uses Redis for fast reactions, and `42.deux` and `42.trois` serve as the analytic brain and reinforcement center.
+Memories accumulate in Alexandrian, a Qdrant-based vector store, while a conscience module filters every decision.

+The internal runtime orchestrates all components.
+Incoming events first hit the Redis bus.
+The main loop scores each task with a Bayesian filter and quantum solver, builds reasoning chains via knowledge graphs, and executes them through action agents.
+Meanwhile `42.trois` continually trains a reinforcement loop that compresses embeddings via HDBSCAN.
+This self-learning loop refines priorities and prunes outdated memories.

+In parallel, the system follows a plugin-first philosophy: every module wraps a trusted library and exposes a small interface.
+This keeps 42 lean and simplifies upgrades.

 ## 🏗️ **Architecture**